 I received word from the Author E.C.
 Fisher that a new cover is in the works.
 The one on the left is the original cover while the one on right is the new cover.
 I think this fits the books so much more.
 I love the contrast of dark Lucifer on the smoky red background and the intensity of the eyes boring into you.
 Lets not forget the fallen wings torn from him and covered in blood that highlights our author name.

 I love details, the more the better.
-Seriously if you make it come alive in my head as I’m reading your golden in my book.
-While the author was great at providing details it almost felt as if there was a check list of item that had to be ticked off.
+Seriously if you make it come alive in my head as I’m reading you’re golden in my book.
+While the author was great at providing details it almost felt as if there was a checklist of items that had to be ticked off.
 Here’s a brief example. “…Light blue jacket with a dark shirt that had some type of logo on it scrawled in yellow.
 His jeans were tattered around the knees and his black leather boots were scuffed.
 He had a medium-length dirty-blonde hair with brown eyes.”
-Just about any character that came into scene was marked of as such Pants [X], shirt [X], shoe [X], hair [X], eyes [X].
-While it’s great I knew what everyone was wearing during every scene I think the author could have intermixed the descriptions in with the story line better.
-The play out of Vegas was my favorite and also my least favorite because you met 7 new faces and the check list appeared 7 times making it rough.
+Just about any character that came into the scene was marked off as such Pants [X], shirt [X], shoe [X], hair [X], eyes [X].
+While it’s great I knew what everyone was wearing during every scene I think the author could have intermixed the descriptions in with the storyline better.
+The play out of Vegas was my favorite and also my least favorite because you met 7 new faces and the checklist appeared 7 times making it rough.
 Now with that said the author did a commendable job with his settings with the exception of the ARCs which also just became a blurb of a generic rundown of the underground bunkers.
 This made it hard for me to enjoy the book, I dreaded the arrival of new cast and the rundowns (as I began to call them).
-Like I said I love details but I don’t think it was offered in a way the flowed with the storyline, it felt stopped and abruptly given to me.
+Like I said I love details but I don’t think it was offered in a way the allowed it to flow with the storyline, it felt stopped and abruptly given to me.
 This was my main thing, this is the main reason for the 4 stars, the reason why I couldn’t find the book to be amazing.
-The other reason was the ever so quickly pairing off of couples which seemed to not only be impractical but forced and unnecessary.
+The other reason was the ever so quickly pairing off with couples which seemed to not only be impractical but forced and unnecessary.

 Now that I got that out-of-the-way on to what I did like.
 I loved that the author chose a topic that usually isn’t one that is touched on, Lucifer winning…well it’s untold.
 Lucifer attempting is told all the time but Lucifer actually being in control is not. ( At least I haven’t read it anywhere.)
 E.C.
 Fisher methodically took the Bible without seriously changing the Bible and showed how it could be construed to benefit Lucifer and his half truce.

-The author nicely handle topics of sensitive nature like down syndrome (which I noted as being horrendously beautiful) and homosexuality.
-Both topics didn’t seem forced upon the reader and was covered gracefully while incorporating into the plot and not detaching from it.
+The author nicely handles topics of sensitive nature like down syndrome (which I noted as being horrendously beautiful) and homosexuality.
+Both topics didn’t seem forced upon the reader and were covered gracefully while incorporating into the plot and not detaching from it.

 I don’t know this author, but I would say that based on the description of the military gear this author is or was in some way affiliated with the military.
 The talking of the MRAPs made me positively giddy.

 I would say this book is a clash between the movie Legion (2010) and the hit show The Walking Dead (swap the zombies with demons).
-This was an exceptionally good book, in fact I spent date night talking about it over dinner (my poor husband, he doesn’t understand my love of books).
-My husband did however say that he would love to see this in film.
+This was an exceptionally good book, in fact, I spent date night talking about it over dinner (my poor husband, he doesn’t understand my love of books).
+My husband did, however, say that he would love to see this in a film.

 Cautionary warning: After reading this book you will never be able to look at a super soaker the same way.
 You will see as more than a super soaker.
 You have been warned.